dv367/dv367/about.md

 <ol>
 <li><h4>Fixed-Wing-Aerial Vehicle Trajectory Optimization in Urban Settings</h4></li>
   <p align="justify">
-Research submitted to IROS'21: Developed a novel optimizer which exploits the computational structure of the non-linear trajectory optimization problem.
+Research accepted to IROS'21: Developed a novel optimizer which exploits the computational structure of the non-linear trajectory optimization problem.
 Our optimizers builds an insight that the seemingly non-linear trajectory optimization has an implicit multi-convex structure.
 It outperforms the state-of-the-art implementation of SQP ACADO Toolkit in terms of computation time and solution quality.</p>
 <p align="center"><a href="https://youtu.be/Qk7wdQ39Onk">
 <img src="{{ site.url }}/assets/gifs/iros.gif" alt="Watch on Youtube" width="75%" height="75%">
 </a></p>